 - Increase profitability is an example of return so is in the strategic section in the IT portfolio.

-The new automated order-taking process was reported as more efficient (than the former paper-based process).
+The new automated order-taking process was reported as more efficient, compared to the former paper-based process.
 Waiters do not need to spend time walking around the restaurant to hand deliver copies of orders.
 Instead, the waiters can now spend more time servicing their patrons more promptly.
 The ‘point and tap’ entry speeds up the order-taking process and captures the data electronically.
 The new system produces data that would have been calculated separately (eg for financial reporting) and produces much richer data for improving other processes (eg stock replenishment).

 - This is an example of a transactional section in the IT portfolio.